Support the Music Department Become a Friends of Music Member!

 The Carson-Newman Department of Music has something of interest for any who wish to experience music as performer, teacher, worship leader, or audience member.
 You are invited to come and visit our department or contact us if you have any questions.
+If you want to explore further on your own, the links below contain a great deal of additional information about our department, including information for each of our major performing areas and information about our ensembles.

 Chair, Department of Music